HangWeHong/Trading-App/ReadMe.md

 # Group10

-This is a repository of Data Strcuture Assignment for Group 10 students ❤❤
+This is a repository of Data Structure Assignment for Group 10 students ❤❤

 ```java
 public class Teamwork {